-English literature Dr Faustus Essay WJECWatch
+English literature Dr Faustus Essay WJECWatch this thread

 Marlowe’s dramatic use of magic and necromancy is what is most appealing to audiences examine this view of Dr Faustus